Research Awards and Scholarship Opportunities

 Provide details about the requirements of the funding agency.
 Some need a letter of reference, some need references to submit via a website.
 Be sure to be able to tell your potential reference or sponsor that information.

-Some of our applications require that you submit through Canadian Common CV.
+Some of our applications require that you submit through the Canadian Common CV.
 If you do not, you can use the template ideas below:

-CV Requirements (maximum 4 pages, 12 pt. font, single spaced)
+CV Requirements (maximum 4 pages, 12 pt. font, single-spaced)

 Please provide your CV, including the following items: